 Where IoT Security Proves More Complicated Still

 All three of the above security oversights reflect an industry-wide design approach that is reactive rather than proactive.
-IoT devices are designed with future breaches being treated as an inevitability — a necessary evil that has to be ‘taken as it comes’.
+IoT devices are designed with future breaches being treated as an inevitability—a necessary evil that has to essentially be ‘taken as it comes’.

 The reasons for this are primarily to do with manufacturing complexity and the resource concerns that come with it, especially the ‘build versus buy’ dilemma, but also simply a lack of concrete rules to uncloud such confusion.